rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>
 <br/>

-<a name="1e"></a>
+<a name="1g"></a>
-## Verify resiliency-1f Pause nodes
+## Verify resiliency-1g Pause nodes

+Although it is not a failure scenario but it is an scenario that impacts applications.

-We are going to pause a node, which is similar to what happen when a network partition occurs and the node is on the minority and we are using *pause_minority* cluster partition handling.
+RabbitMQ pauses a node when either a network partition occurs and the node is on the minority.
+Or the cluster is running with fewer nodes than minimum required in case of using *pause_minority* cluster partition handling.

+This scenario may trigger previous failure scenarios such as [1b]#user-content-1b), [1c]#user-content-1c).

+### :white_check_mark: All applications are resilient to this failure

 We are going to shutdown all nodes (`rmq2`, `rmq3`) except one (`rmq0`) where our applications are connected to.
 This will automatically pause the last standing node because it is in minority.